A Real-World SOC 2 Report Example

-This report reveals that Carta’s controls “operated effectively” throughout the period of the audit.
-This means Carta passed the audit and is SOC 2 compliant.
+This report reveals that ABC Company's controls “operated effectively” throughout the period of the audit.
+This means the company passed the audit and is SOC 2 compliant.
 Despite the positive outcome, the auditors may still have found opportunities for improvement.
 Details on that information are further down in the report.

 Section II: Management assertion

-In this section, Carta’s management gives its own system description.
-This confirms that both Carta and BDO are on the same page.
+In this section, ABC Company management gives its own system description.
+This confirms that they are on the same page with their auditing firm.

 Management also asserts that its security controls are “suitably designed” and “operated effectively.”

 Previous sections provide a summary of the system, but this section goes into much greater detail.

 The system description includes the personnel involved, along with their roles and responsibilities.
 Finally, system components and controls are grouped with their respective Common Criteria.